alexanderdrummond/alexanderdrummond/README.md

 ### Howdy!

-I'm a UI/UX Designer and a Graphic Designer currently working on becoming a seasoned frontend developer, I'm currently learning Vue.js!
+I'm a UI/UX Designer and a Jr Graphic Designer currently working on becoming a seasoned frontend developer, I'm currently learning Vue.js!

 ### Stack: